bluecom3t/alx-system_engineering-devops/0x00-shell_basics/README.md

 15. A script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 16. A script that deletes all files in the current working directory that end with the character ~.
 17. A script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+18. A command that lists all the files and directories of the current directory separated by commas.
+19. A magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.